huntdatacenter/docs/docs/administer-science/service-desk/lab-orders.md

 ### Update lab coordinator role

-If you need to update a [lab coordinator](/coordinator/roles/#lab-coordinator) role, please fill new lab coordinator contact in below form.
+Click the button below to update the [lab coordinator](/administer-science/roles/#lab-coordinator) role for a lab attached to your data space.

 <SDButton form="request_coordinator_update" />